-But reform only opened the eyes of what could be, thus came the demand for greater reform, which brought about a number of active groups demanding reform and revolution.
+But reform only opened the eyes of what could be, thus came the demand for more, which brought about a number of active groups demanding greater reform and revolution.
 Thus, on 3 March 1861, Alexander II issued what seemed on the face of it the most revolutionary reform in Russia’s history – his Manifesto on the Emancipation of the Serfs.
-The edict freed 23 million serfs from their bondage to landowners and the ownership of 85 per cent of Russia’s land was wrestled from private landowners and given to the peasants.
+The edict freed 23 million serfs from their bondage to landowners, and the ownership of 85 per cent of Russia’s land was wrestled from private landowners and given to the peasants.
 The landlords, understandably, opposed such a sweeping change but were told by the tsar, ‘It is better to abolish serfdom from above than to wait for the time when it will begin to abolish itself from below’.

 But the high ideals of Alexander II’s emancipation of the serfs fell very short of its ambition.
-The 15 per cent of land the landowners held onto was, invariably, the best, most sought-after and the peasants had to buy back their land from the nobles, usually at an inflated price.
+The 15 per cent of land the landowners held onto was, invariably, the best, most sought-after, and the peasants had to buy back their land from the nobles, usually at an inflated price.
 Those unable to afford the cost, which was virtually all, were given a loan by the government, repayable at 6 per cent over 49 years.
 The peasant, freed from serfdom, was no better off and no happier.

-But Alexander’s reforms did not extend to democracy and he resisted all calls for parliamentary or freedom of expression – it remained illegal to criticize the tsar or his government.
+But Alexander’s reforms did not extend to democracy and he resisted all calls for a parliament or freedom of expression – it remained illegal to criticize the tsar or his government.
 Frustrated by the tsar’s autocracy, anti-government groups formed and met in clandestine, many prepared to use violence to achieve their aims.
 On 20 April 1879, Alexander survived an assassination attempt when a 33-year-old revolutionary and former schoolteacher, Alexander Soloviev, shot at him five times but missed.
 Soloviev was hanged the following month.

 A year later, on 5 February 1880, Stepan Khalturin, a carpenter working within the tsar’s Winter Palace, planted a bomb beneath the tsar’s dinning hall timed to go off at the time Alexander was expected to sit for dinner.
 But a late guest that evening delayed the start of dinner.
 The bomb killed several staff but the tsar was unharmed.